Do I need a doula? Do I need a doula for a hospital birth? What about a homebirth?

 Cesarean Birth Support

 I have attended my fair share of cesarean births – both planned, unplanned and emergency – and my doula clients were grateful for my presence (especially the dads!).
-I have helped my clients become educated about their options in the OR, encouraged parents to advocate for their choices, and other more practical things like moving personal belongings and communicating with family members.
-I even have assisted with the initial breastfeeding in the recovery room.
+I’ve helped my clients become educated about their options in the OR, encouraged parents to advocate for their choices, and other more practical things like moving personal belongings and communicating with family members.
+Often times I even get to assist with the initial breastfeeding in the recovery room.

 Surgery, whether planned or not, can be a scary thing.
 It’s amazing to have someone there just for you and your little family.
 A doula is there for new parents when support is needed no matter how mom gives birth.